Chapter

 brought me to the conversation I needed to have with everybody, and

-postponing it wasn’t likely to make it any better.
+postponing it wasn’t likely to make it better.
 But I didn’t want to

 ruin any more appetites, so I sat quietly for a moment, sucking down